mattieha/slider-button-card/README.md

 |  `--action-spinner-color`  | Color of the spinner action button     | `var(--label-badge-text-color, white)`       |

 ## Known issues
-- No support for firefox
-- Mobile
-    - With `slider.direction` set to `top-bottom` or `bottom-top` scrolling is triggered

 When you discover any bugs please open an [issue](https://github.com/mattieha/slider-button-card/issues).

 ## Languages